Ten Great Eateries in Brussels

 1) Best frites in town – Barrière de Saint-Gilles

 This wouldn’t be a list of great Brussels eateries if I didn’t start with where to buy frites!
 What makes Belgian fries so special is that they are fried twice for your upcoming heart bypass surgery pleasure.
 According to the Brussels tourism Web site, “Brussels without its frietkoten/baraques à frites (chip shops), would be like the Statue of Liberty without a torch or the Mona Lisa without a smile.”
 I might create a controversy among local Belgian frites lovers, but in my humble potato eating experience Barrière de Saint-Gilles really is the best cabane à frites in town.
-The tourism board has put together a list of the top 10 ten in Brussels so maybe you can try them all and decide for yourself.
+The tourism board has put together a list, so maybe you can try them all and decide for yourself.
 In addition to your frites you need sauce – Belgian mayo is always great, but if you’re looking for something different why not try andalouse.
 If you’re feeling super adventurous why not order a frikandel special on the side, but it’s better not to ask what goes inside!

 2) Best sandwich of your life – Thérèse Et Dominique (Rue Dejoncker 23)